ASAP Appraisal Services, Inc. maintains the utmost professional ethics

-ASAP Appraisal Services, Inc. holds itself to the industry standards and mandates set in place for professional behavior.
+We meet or beat the industry standards and mandates set in place for ethics.
 We can't accept anything less from ourselves.
 We don't do assignments on contingency fees.
-That is, we are not able to agree to do an appraisal report and get paid only if the loan closes.
-We don't do assignments on percentage fees.
-That is perhaps the appraisal industries biggest taboo, because it would tend to make appraisers increase the value of homes or properties to increase their paycheck.
-We don't do that.
-Other unethical practices may be defined by state law or professional societies that the appraiser belongs.
+That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We can't do assignments on percentage fees.
+That is perhaps the appraisal professions biggest taboo, because it would tend to make appraisers increase the value of homes or properties to increase their fee.
+We set ourselves to a higher standard.
+Other unprofessional practices may be defined by state law or professional societies to which an appraiser belongs.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
 We diligently follow these rules to the letter which means you can be assured we are working hard to provide an unbiased determination of the home or property value.